ShiftLeftSecurity/codepropertygraph/README.md

 or method references (type METHOD_REF).
 Each argument has an argument index property (type ARGUMENT_INDEX) to indicate which parameter it is associated with.
-Calls are connected to their arguments via outgoing AST edges, and are associated with their corrsponding method-instance (type METHOD_INST) via their METHOD_INST_FULL_NAME property.
+Calls are connected to their arguments via outgoing AST edges, and are associated with their corresponding method-instance (type METHOD_INST) via their METHOD_INST_FULL_NAME property.
 Method-instance nodes represent concrete instantiations of method declarations, that is, method declarations along with type parameters.